Uniformity measurement according to standard

 • Full-surface uniformity assessment of the display

-• Compatible with image stitching and pillar-to-pillar displays
+• Compatible with image stitching for pillar-to-pillar and ultra-wide automotive displays

 • Reproducible results thanks to standardized alignment